jhonascba/voll.med/README.md

 # Alura Forum

-Med API built with Spring Boot and Postgresql.
+Med API built with Spring Boot and mySQL.